-Rare cases of allergic skin reactions (rash, urticaria), as well as localised swelling of the face, lips and/or tongue have been reported in patients taking irbesartan.
+Rare cases of allergic skin reactions (rash, urticaria), as well as localised swelling of the face, lips and/ or tongue have been reported in patients taking irbesartan.

-If you get any of the above symptoms or get short of breath, stop taking CoAprovel and contact your doctor immediately.
+If you get any of the above symptoms or get short of breath, stop taking Irbesartan and Hydrochlorothiazide and contact your doctor immediately.

-The frequency of the side effects listed below is defined using the following convention:

-Common: may affect up to 1 in 10 people Uncommon: may affect up to 1 in 100 people
+The frequency of the side effects listed below is defined using the following convention: Common: may affect up to 1 in 10 people Uncommon: may affect up to 1 in 100 people

-Side effects reported in clinical studies for patients treated with CoAprovel were:

-Common side effects (may affect up to 1 in 10 people):
+Side effects reported in clinical studies for patients treated with irbesartan/ hydrochlorothiazide were: Common side effects (may affect up to 1 in 10 people):

-- nausea/vomiting

-- abnormal urination

-- fatigue

-- dizziness (including when getting up from a lying or sitting position)

-- blood tests may show raised levels of an enzyme that measures the muscle and heart function (creatine kinase) or raised levels of substances that measure kidney function (blood urea
+- nausea/vomiting - abnormal urination - dizziness (including when getting up from a lying or sitting position) - blood tests may show raised levels of an enzyme that measures the muscle and heart function (creatine kinase) or raised levels of substances that measure kidney function (blood urea nitrogen, creatinine).

-nitrogen, creatinine).

-If any of these side effects causes you problems, talk to your

-Uncommon side effects (may affect up to 1 in 100 people):
+If any of these side effects causes you problems, talk to your doctor.
+Uncommon side effects (may affect up to 1 in 100 talk to your doctor.

 - diarrhoea

 - low blood pressure

+- fainting

-- fainting heart rate increased
+- heart rate increased flushing

-- flushing

-- swelling sexual dysfunction (problems with sexual performance)
+- swelling

-- blood tests may show lowered levels of potassium and sodium in your blood.
+- sexual dysfunction (problems with sexual performance) - blood tests may show lowered levels of potassium and sodium in your blood.